How we make our customers successful

 Österreichs Personaldienstleister

-The sales management tool ZAIS has become indispensable for many Austrian temporary staffing providers for fast and correct sales management decisions.
-A tailor-made online cockpit provides comprehensive monthly figures and data on temporary work and the labor market in Austria, while at the same time impressing with its overview and intuitive user guidance.
+The sales management tool "Jobs Intelligence Austria" has become indispensable for many Austrian temporary staffing providers for fast and correct strategic management decisions as well as a daily support tool for hot leads for the sales team.
 Interconnection Consulting has consider individually to all user needs during development process and also convinces with fast response times during operation.

 Dr. Gertraud Höltl (Generalsekretärin Österreichs Personal Dienstleister)